fajwel/Open-Canopy/README.md

 ### Data preprocessing

 See the [preprocessing README](src/preprocessing/README.md) for instructions on processing data from scratch, e.g., if you want to extend Open-Canopy to new areas.

+Note: in the first version of the dataset, non classified points were not taken into account in order to compute canopy height models (CHM) from LiDAR point clouds.
+The affected pixels can be masked using the provided lidar classification rasters (class 1).
+Starting January 2025, we also provide a second version of the CHMs where non classified points are included for computations (folder `lidar_v2`).
+This can lead to slighlty better metrics (gain about 0.05m on height MAE for the best model), although it affects less than 0.5% of pixels.
+However, use the first version of the CHMs to reproduce results of the paper.
+IGN is also starting to release pre-computed CHMs in some areas.
+When and where available, we recommend to use the CHMs released by IGN.

 ### Retrieve data